WPBeginner

 WPML

-WPML comes in Multilingual blog and Multilingual CMS licensing plans.
-You’ll need the multilingual CMS plan for eCommerce, page builder support, custom fields, managing translation teams, and some other features.
+WPML’s most basic license is the Multilingual Blog plan.
+But you’ll need the Multilingual CMS plan for eCommerce, page builder support, custom fields, managing translation teams, side-by-side editing, and other advanced features.

 Weglot

-During the setup, you will need to enter Weglot API to connect your WordPress site to their platform.
+During our research, we found that you will need to enter the Weglot API to connect your WordPress site to their platform during the setup.
 After that, you will choose your preferred language, site language, and the languages you want to add.

-Other notable features include SEO friendly URL support, WooCommerce support, language switcher button, third-party translation services, and more.
+Other notable features include SEO-friendly URL support, WooCommerce support, a language switcher button, third-party translation services, and more.

-Weglot uses a monthly pricing structure based on the number of languages and translated words.
-This may make it more expensive for you than some other multilingual WordPress plugins which come with a fixed yearly license.
+Pricing: Weglot uses a monthly pricing structure based on the number of languages and translated words.
+This may make it more expensive for you than some other multilingual WordPress plugins with a fixed yearly license.

 MultilingualPress